myceey69/cybershake-tool/README.md

 1. Download the CyberShake Tool

-2. MacOS and Windows work differently.
-Use .bat files for Windows and .command files for macOS.

-3. Install Dependencies
+2. Install Dependencies

-   Run the **setup_windows.bat/setup_macOS.command file**.
+   Run the **setup_windows.bat**.
-   This will automatically download and install all required dependencies and packages needed to run the tool.
+   This will automatically download and install all required dependencies and packages needed to run the tool. (only on Windows)

    - python
    - pip